German Pronouns

 Nominative Case

-Here is a grammar table for the possessive pronouns in the nominative case:
+Here’s a grammar table for possessive pronouns in the nominative case:

-Using the table above to help you, guess the correct English translations for the example sentences:
+Using the table, try to guess the correct English translations for the following example sentences.

 Accusative Case

-Now, let's take a look at the same grammar table for possessive pronouns, with the addition of the accusative case:
+Now, let’s look at the table for possessive pronouns, in the accusative case:

 Possessive Pronouns (Nominative + Accusative Cases)

-Note that only the masculine possessive pronouns change in the accusative case (by adding an -en to the end of the word).
+Notice that only masculine possessive pronouns change in the accusative case from the nominative (by adding -en to the end, instead of -r).

-With the table above in mind, guess which possessive pronoun could replace the noun in the accusative case, in these example sentences:
+Using the table above, guess which possessive pronoun replaces the accusative noun in these sentences.

 Good job! 🎉